Scare Campaign: Plot

 Suddenly, Masked Freaks appear with weapons equipped to their cameras and kills Trent, revealing themselves as actual serial killers and not actors as their show made it look.
 They proceed to murder the other members of Scare Campaign.
 Marcus tries to warn Emma, who ignores him after discovering she was the real stooge of their prank.
 Later, she believes him and they find Suze's body and witness Tony getting killed.
 Masked Freaks hack into Scare Campaigns computer and reveal they do what they do for the new generation of online entertainment.
 They bury Abby alive and give Marcus and Emma five minutes to save her.
 Marcus and Emma run out to save Abby and kill one of the Masked Freaks, who is revealed to be merely a teenager.
 After saving Abby, they are surrounded by the Masked Freaks and their boss tells Emma she may leave with either Marcus or Abby.
 She chooses Abby and kisses Marcus before leaving.
-While they're driving away, the Masked Freaks reveal to Marcus that Abby was their spy the whole time before wheeling Marcus on a stretcher into a furnace.
+While they are driving away, the Masked Freaks reveal to Marcus that Abby was their spy the whole time before wheeling Marcus on a stretcher into a furnace.
 On the drive back to town, Emma notices one of the Masked Freaks cameras in the van pointing at her, leaving her to wonder about Abby's involvement.